infiniteopt/InfiniteOpt.jl/docs/src/guide/derivative.md

 orthogonal collocation over finite elements, this [page](http://apmonitor.com/do/index.php/Main/OrthogonalCollocation) provides a good reference.

+The addition of internal collocation supports by `OrthogonalCollocation` will increase the degrees of freedom for infinite variables that are not used by derivatives (e.g., control variables).
+To prevent this, we use [`constant_over_collocation`](@ref) on any such infinite variables to hold them constant over internal collocation nodes.

 Other methods can be employed via user-defined extensions.
 Please visit our Extensions page for more information.